 The process known as Microsoft® C Runtime Library or Microsoft Office Enterprise (version 2007)

-belongs to software Microsoft Visual Studio (version 2005) or Microsoft Visual C (version 2005 Redistributable) or Microsoft Office Professional Plus (version 2010) or Microsoft Office Single Image (version 2010) or Microsoft Office Enterprise (version 2007) or Microsoft Office Standard (version 2010) or Microsoft Office Professional or Microsoft SQL Server (version 2012 Management Objects, 2014 Management Objects)
+belongs to software Microsoft Visual Studio (version 2005) or Microsoft Visual C (version 2005 Redistributable) or Microsoft Office Professional Plus (version 2010) or Microsoft Office Single Image (version 2010) or Microsoft Office Enterprise (version 2007) or ASUS Splendid Video Enhancement or Microsoft SQL Server Compact (version 3.5 SP2 ENU) or Microsoft SQL Server (version 2014 Management Objects, 2012 Management Objects)

 by Microsoft (www.microsoft.com).

 Description: MSVCR80.dll is not essential for the Windows OS and causes relatively few problems.
-MSVCR80.dll is located in a subfolder of C:\Windows.
+MSVCR80.dll is located in a subfolder of C:\Windows or sometimes in a subfolder of "C:\Program Files".

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
 The program has no visible window.
 There is no detailed description of this service.
 It can change the behavior of other programs or manipulate other programs.
 The MSVCR80.dll file is not a Windows system file.
 The file has a digital signature.
-The software can be uninstalled in the Control Panel.
-Therefore the technical security rating is 39% dangerous, however you should also read the user reviews.
+The file is a trustworthy file from Microsoft.
+Therefore the technical security rating is 38% dangerous, however you should also read the user reviews.

 Recommended: Identify MSVCR80.dll related errors